Caring for Elderly Loved Ones

 Help maintain relationships

 Isolation can take its toll on well-being.
-Help the person remain in contact with friends and loved ones via technology, letter writing, or other safe methods.
+If your loved is maintaining physical distancing practices, help the person remain in contact with friends and loved ones via technology, letter writing, or other safe methods.

 If you are in contact with the vulnerable person and also people outside of the vulnerable person's home, take extra precautions to avoid contact and exposure.
 If possible, limit your outside exposure or consider shifting care to a person with less exposure.